scumbag-pull-request/rein/README.md

 Rails is an opinionated piece of software.
 One opinion is that your database should simply function as a "dumb" container which your application controls.
 This is the opinion of Rails.

-Another opinion is that your database is actually a powerful [DBMS](http://en.wikipedia.org/wiki/Database_management_system) which has already solved problems like data integrity, and your application should wield this power.
+Another more correct opinion is that your database is actually a powerful [DBMS](http://en.wikipedia.org/wiki/Database_management_system) which has already solved problems like data integrity, and your application should wield this power.

 ## Quick Start